 (b) The Association shall be organized and operated exclusively within the meaning of Section 501(c)(3) of the U.S. Internal Revenue Code of 1986, as amended (or any corresponding provision of any future U.S. Internal Revenue law), and no part of the net earnings shall inure to the benefit of any director, officer, or other private person, except that the Association shall be authorized and empowered to pay reasonable compensation for services rendered.
 The Association is organized under the laws of the state of Illinois.

 Jump to Top

 (a) Any continuing legal education (“CLE”) professional shall be eligible and may apply for membership in the Association.
 CLE means the conduct of activities directly relating to continuing education or professional development products and services for lawyers.

-(b) An applicant for membership shall submit a written application to the Executive Director, who shall approve the application if the applicant meets the requested membership category criteria.
+(b) An applicant for membership shall submit an application to the Executive Director, who shall approve the application if the applicant meets the required membership category criteria.

 (c) Membership shall continue indefinitely, provided that required membership dues are current and eligibility criteria for the pertinent membership category are met.

 (d) Any Member of the Association may be expelled from the Association for not abiding by the by-laws and policies of the Association by a vote of a majority of the Executive Committee (“EC”); a Member may be expelled only for cause after receiving reasonable notice and an opportunity to be heard by the Executive Committee.
 After the Executive Committee has voted to expel a member from the Association, the President shall promptly give written notice to the expelled Member setting forth the date on which the expelled Member's Membership shall terminate and the reasons for such termination.
 Termination of membership shall not operate to release such member from liabilities and obligations incurred while a member.

 (a) Regular Members.
 Regular members shall be entitled to vote and participate fully in the business and activities of the Association.